tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/Hadoop 工具_intl_en.md

 ### Server-side encryption

-Hadoop-COS supports server-side encryption through either COS-managed key (SSE-COS) or user-defined key (SSE-C).
-This feature is disabled by default, and you can enable it by configuring as follows.
+Hadoop-COS supports server-side encryption using either of the following two methods: COS-managed keys (SSE-COS) and customer-provided keys (SSE-C).
+You can enable this feature, which is disabled by default, by configuring as shown below:

 #### SSE-COS encryption